|Visit Jeonbuk Year 2012 Special Feature Food Lovers Tour of Jeollabuk-do|

 ☞ Recommended Attractions in Muju:

-Bajirak-juk (short-necked clam porridge)
+Bajirak-juk (clam porridge)

 Perfect for seafood lovers, bajirak-juk is a rice and mung bean porridge mixed with a generous helping of whole, short-necked clams.
 Though this type of dish can be found throughout Korea, the bajirak-juk in Buan is particularly famous thanks to its fresh clams and locally produced rice, which is recognized nationwide.
 Not only a delicious and filling meal, the porridge is said to be extremely healthy, owing to the detoxification properties of the clams.

 Another popular dish of Buan using tasty treats from the sea is baekhap-juk, a mild but tasty porridge made of Baekhap clams, rice, and dried laver.
 Baekhap clams are one of the local specialties of Buan and were once considered of such great value that they were even presented to the kings of the Joseon Dynasty (1392-1910) as gifts.
 Baekhap clams contain over 30 different nutrients and are rich in iron, making them a go-to food for those suffering from anemia, hangovers, or fatigue.